BawdyAnarchist/quBSD/Future_Development.md

 This was a comment on 0net in the installer, but maybe it's old by now.
 Delete this line if there's no problems later
 # ??change /rc.d/wireguard to remove the kldunload??

+### FAILURES - DO NOT TRY AGAIN

+PUT XORG and i3 in a jail
+  - Sounds nice, but after you launch X11, you're permanently in the jail.